 The sustainable investment strategies are based on a strategic asset allocation with special consideration of sustainability aspects.
 Maximum diversification across regions and asset classes is to be achieved through the predominant use of financial instruments that track market-wide benchmark indices.
-The key parameter for managing the portfolio is the share quota defined by the client.
-The aspects of sustainability are taken into account in the investment strategies, as set out in Section a, through the use of such financial instruments through which certain companies (as investment objects) are not included in the selection and portfolio construction of the product manufacturers due to non-compliance with recognised ESG standards.
-These financial instruments are usually labelled by additions such as "ESG" (abbreviation for Environmental, Social and Governance) or "SRI" (abbreviation for so-called "Socially Responsible Investment").
-Through this labelling, product manufacturers demonstrate that certain ESG standards are applied.
-In particular, criteria relating to good corporate governance of companies within ETFs, ETCs or other ETPs are usually taken into account in the ESG standards.
-Factors such as board independence play a role.
-Violations of competition rules and corruption laws can also have a negative impact here (see also Section a).
+The key parameter for managing the portfolio is the share quota specified by the client.

+The aspects of sustainability and thus also the inclusion of sustainability risks are taken into account in the investment strategies through the use of such financial instruments for which certain ESG standards are recognised.
+This is achieved by not including certain companies (as investment objects) in the selection and portfolio construction of the product manufacturers due to noncompliance with recognised ESG standards.
+The sustainable investment strategies therefore promote sustainability in the areas of environment, social and corporate governance, but do neither aim at a sustainable investment as its objective within the meaning of Regulation (EU) 2019/2088 and the EU criteria for environmentally sustainable economic activities, nor any minimum proportion of such investments.
 Scalable Capital pays attention to appropriate labelling when selecting products and reviews the investment universe on an ongoing basis.
-A minimum proportion of financial instruments with certain sustainability characteristics has not been set.
-Scalable Capital also refers (in addition to the foregoing) to the statements in its respective Investment Guidelines of the client documents as well as to the information offered on sustainable investment strategies on the websites mentioned in Clause 3.2.
+Scalable Capital also refers (in addition to the above) to the statements in its respective Investment Guidelines of the Client Documentation as well as to the information offered on sustainable investment strategies on the websites mentioned in Clause 3.2.
 With regard to the financial instruments used and their specific environmental or social characteristics or their sustainable investment objectives as well as the methods to assess, measure and monitor the characteristics and impacts, Scalable Capital refers to the information provided by the respective product manufacturers.
-Scalable Capital also refers to the information provided by the respective product manufacturers for information on the data sources, the criteria for the valuation of the underlying assets as well as the relevant sustainability indicators used to measure the environmental or social characteristics or the overall sustainability impact. d.
-What is the asset allocation planned for these financial products?
+Scalable Capital also refers to the information provided by the respective product manufacturers for information on the data sources, the criteria for the valuation of the underlying assets as well as the relevant sustainability indicators used to measure the environmental or social characteristics or the overall sustainability impacts.